Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/systempaths_and_librarytools_demo.md

-# System Paths, Libraries, and How to Use Them (Nots)
+# System Paths, Libraries, and How to Use Them (Notes)

 ## Goals